LAC 67/2 (rev5) - Setting priorities and targeting interventions

 - HSE has developed a risk-based approach to complaint handling and incident selection criteria, which LAs should adopt to help target their reactive interventions and make best use of resources.

-- Risk rating premises based on their health and safety performance provides useful information for an LA to assist the determination of relative intervention priorities.
+- Risk rating premises based on their health and safety performance may provide useful information for an LA to assist the determination of relative intervention priorities.
 The Code supersedes all previous guidance and risk ratings alone should not be used to determine the use of a particular intervention or to decide an intervention frequency.
 However, whilst it is likely that premises rated Category A have been rated such because they have been judged as not managing their risks effectively, you should ensure that you have evidence to justify the risk rating.
 Confidence in management considered in isolation is not sufficient to justify an A rating.

 - Advisory visits or reactive regulatory interventions such as dealing with complaints and incident and ill health investigations provide a good opportunity to consider how businesses manage health and safety.